Chapter 1:

 Part 4

-A luxurious, fifteen story tall apartment complex was exactly where Nicolaus expected Amala to live, so the young misanthrope was far from surprised as he waited for his co-worker return to the car.
-Despite Dani’s car being visibly clean inside, the smell of cigarettes permeated the interior as if infused into the seats themselves.
+A luxurious, fifteen story tall apartment complex was exactly where the young misanthrope expected his co-worker to live.
+Nicolaus awaited Amala’s return to the car parked outside.
+Despite Dani’s car being visibly clean, the smell of cigarettes permeated the interior as if infused into the seats themselves.
 Nicolaus leaned back and pulled out his phone.
 Various stories on the internet wrote about the incident.
-The article titles ranged from ‘Mysterious incident claims Arizonian lives!’ and ‘Terrorist attack in Arizona?!’.
+Article titles ranged from ‘Mysterious incident claims Arizonian lives!’ to ‘Terrorist attack in Arizona?!’.

 People on different internet forums discussed conspiracy theories left and right.
 (This whole research nonsense is going to devolve into the same exact BS as these boards.
-Maybe if we were to actually…) Nicolaus started fussing with his own hair until a sudden knock at the window made him flinch!
+Maybe if we were to actually…) Nicolaus started fussing with his hair until a sudden knock at the window made him flinch!
 It was Amala, who’d changed into a blue dress, white strap heels and black leggings.
-She seemed to have put on makeup too, as well as sweet-smelling perfume, which mixed with the stench of tobacco in the car, causing Nicolaus to gag audibly.
+Seeming to have put on makeup, and sweet-smelling perfume as well; the mixture of smells in the car elicited an audible gagging from Nicolaus.

 “Alright, let’s go!”
-Sitting down in the passenger seat, Amala coolly directed her co-worker.
+Sitting down in the passenger seat, Amala casually directed her co-worker.

 “…” Amala was silently sneered at by Nicolaus.